The Local Train: 2017–present

-The band is reported to be currently working on a third album.
+The band has posted on their Instagram channel to confirm about the release of a third album.

-In April 2022, it was revealed that vocalist Raman Negi had left the band.
+In April 2022, it was revealed that vocalist Raman Negi had left the band in December 2021.
 However, the band reported they will continue making music.
 Raman Negi released his debut solo album, "Shaksiyat" later that year.

+The band collaborated with Lucky Ali in 2024 on Tu Hai Kahaan for Shirsha Guha Thakurta's "Do Aur Do Pyaar".